umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 	--upload.token='[YOUR_TOKEN]'
 ```

-And verify the results on your local lighthouse CI server, e.g. at http://localhost:9001
+Now, you can verify the results on your local lighthouse CI server, e.g. at http://localhost:9001

 ---